EmaApps/TheMotteDashboard/README.md

 # Dashboard for r/TheMotte

-Delineate the various sticky threads in r/TheMotte to present an unified and easy to glance its content.
+Delineate the various sticky threads in r/TheMotte to present an unified and easy-to-glance view of its content.
 Like Twitter, but without [its toxicity](https://www.srid.ca/niche).
 An atom feed is also provided for reading in the likes of [Mailbrew](https://www.srid.ca/tdm/mailbrew).

 This is a no-frills statically generated site, powered by [Ema](https://ema.srid.ca/).